 The early years of your child’s life are full of amazing milestones, like their first smile, word, and step.
 At OEC, we have programs and resources that support children as they develop — and help out their parents too.

-Have any questions about child development or concerns about your child’s behavior?
-Get answers from Help Me Grow — a free program for children and their families offered by OEC.
+Wondering when your baby will start to crawl or talk?
+Have questions about teething or tantrums?
+Get answers right now from Help Me Grow — a free program for children and their families offered by OEC.
 Call Help Me Grow at the Child Development Infoline at 800-505-7000.

 Track your child’s development

 Sign up for OEC’s Ages and Stages Program — a free service offered by Help Me Grow for parents of children from birth through age 5.

 Here’s how it works.
 We’ll send you some questions every few months for you to answer how your baby is growing, behaving, and learning.
 After you send us your answers, we’ll offer personalized suggestions for activities you can do together.
 We’ll also get in touch if it seems like your child may need some extra help.
 Learn more about Ages and Stages.

 Learn about milestones from the CDC